ayame113/atom-ide-deno/README.md

 Further investigation is required for implementation.

+## Installation

+Settings > Install > search `atom-ide-deno` > install button

+or run the following from the command line:, `apm install atom-ide-deno`

+Installing the additional [atom-ide-base](https://atom.io/packages/atom-ide-base) package will increase the functionality.
+For more information, [click here](https://atom-community.github.io/).

 ## Contribution

 This extension is a minimal implementation.
 If you add an implementation, you need to find out whether the feature should be implemented on the lsp side or in this package. (formatter etc.)